nenovrak/arrowheadClient/Startup_Guide.md

 ### Connecting the wires

 The connections we made are listed below.
-Refer to figure 1 to find what pins to connect to.
+Refer to Figure 1 to find what pins to connect to.

 - Temperature sensor power to pin 1, 3.3 VDC Power
 - Temperature sensor Ground to pin 6, Ground